vodquang96/django-anymail/docs/esps/amazon_ses.rst

   :attr:`~anymail.message.AnymailMessage.tags` feature.
 See :ref:`amazon-ses-tags`
   below for more information and additional options.

+**No merge_metadata**
+  Amazon SES's batch sending API does not support the custom headers Anymail uses for metadata, so Anymail's :attr:`~anymail.message.AnymailMessage.merge_metadata` feature is not available.
+(See :ref:`amazon-ses-tags` below for more information.)

 **Open and click tracking overrides**
   Anymail's :attr:`~anymail.message.AnymailMessage.track_opens` and
   :attr:`~anymail.message.AnymailMessage.track_clicks` are not supported.